-The purpose of this handbook is to inform parents and students of the school's policies, procedures and general information which will be of interest and assistance during the 2022-2023 school year.
-If questions or problems do arise, please feel free to telephone the school for further assistance.
+This handbook informs parents and students of the school's policies, procedures and general information which will be of interest and assistance during the 2024-2025 school year.
+If questions or problems arise, please telephone the school for further help.